The Nightmare Before Christmas: Oogie's Revenge

-Tim Burton’s The Nightmare Before Christmas: Oogie's Revenge (Note: Released in Japan as The Nightmare Before Christmas: Boogie's Revenge (ナイトメアービフォアクリスマス ブギーの逆襲, Naitomeā Bifoa Kurisumasu: Bugī no Gyakushū)) is a 2004 action-adventure game developed by Tose for the PlayStation 2 and Xbox.
+Tim Burton’s The Nightmare Before Christmas: Oogie's Revenge (Note: Released in Japan as The Nightmare Before Christmas: Boogie's Revenge (ナイトメアービフォアクリスマス ブギーの逆襲, Naitomeā Bifoa Kurisumasu: Bugī no Gyakushū)) is a 2004 action-adventure game developed by Capcom for the PlayStation 2 and Xbox.
 The game was published by Capcom in Japan and Europe, and by Buena Vista Games in North America.
 Based on the 1993 film The Nightmare Before Christmas and set one year after the film, the game follows Jack Skellington as he attempts to defeat a resurrected Oogie Boogie and reclaim Halloween Town from him.

 Oogie's Revenge was released at the same time in North America as The Nightmare Before Christmas: The Pumpkin King for Game Boy Advance, which serves as a prequel to the film.

 Gameplay

 Gameplay in the game is like the Devil May Cry series, but easier for younger and less experienced players.
 Both titles were made by Capcom.
 Jack can transform into Santa Jack and the Pumpkin King later in the game.
 Santa Jack can lay down three types of presents to thwart his enemies, while the Pumpkin King form can set them aflame or lay down a bomb.
 The game consists of 24 chapters (and two secret chapters).
 Players must fight numerous enemies, perform platforming tasks, and occasionally solve puzzles to progress through the story.
 The player's performance in each mission is given a letter grade of A, B, C, or D, with an additional top grade of S. Grades are based on the time taken to complete the mission, the longest combo performed, the damage done to Jack, and the number of enemies surprised.

 The doors of the various holiday worlds are obtained when a certain level is completed, though they are simply plot items and do not grant the player access to other holiday-themed towns.
 Later chapters, however, allow the player to enter Christmas Town.
 Each of Jack's costumes have different abilities.
 Santa Jack (which is obtained once Doctor Finkelstein is defeated) can throw out presents to stun enemies or freeze enemies in ice, and the Pumpkin King (obtained after saving Sally from a large spider) can burn enemies and open doors by burning them.
 There are several unlockable costumes, though they do not grant any additional abilities.